casoon/AuditMySite/test/README.md

 ## 📊 Reports

-Die Tests generieren automatisch Reports im `reports/` Verzeichnis:
+Tests automatically generate reports in the `reports/` directory:

-- **Accessibility Reports** - Detaillierte Accessibility-Analysen
+- **Accessibility Reports** - Detailed accessibility analyses
-- **Performance Reports** - Performance-Metriken und Optimierungen
+- **Performance Reports** - Performance metrics and optimizations
-- **SEO Reports** - SEO-Analysen und Verbesserungsvorschläge
+- **SEO Reports** - SEO analyses and improvement suggestions
-- **Security Reports** - Security-Scans und Sicherheitslücken
+- **Security Reports** - Security scans and vulnerabilities

-## 🔧 Konfiguration
+## 🔧 Configuration

-Die Tests verwenden die Standard-Konfiguration des AuditMySite Frameworks.
-Für Anpassungen siehe die Hauptdokumentation.
+Tests use the standard configuration of the AuditMySite framework.
+For customizations, see the main documentation.

-## 🤝 Beitragen
+## 🤝 Contributing

-### **Neue Tests hinzufügen:**
+### **Adding New Tests:**
-1. HTML-Template in `mock-server/templates/` erstellen
+1. Create HTML template in `mock-server/templates/`
-2. Route in `mock-server/server.js` hinzufügen
+2. Add route in `mock-server/server.js`
-3. Erwartete Ergebnisse in Test-Suites definieren
+3. Define expected results in test suites

 ### **Debugging:**
-1. Mock-Server-Logs überprüfen
+1. Check mock server logs
-2. Test-Output analysieren
+2. Analyze test output
-3. Reports im `reports/` Verzeichnis prüfen
+3. Review reports in `reports/` directory

 ## 📞 Support

-Bei Fragen oder Problemen:
+For questions or issues:
-1. Mock-Server-Logs überprüfen
+1. Check mock server logs
-2. Test-Output analysieren
+2. Analyze test output
-3. Issue auf GitHub erstellen
+3. Create issue on GitHub